Healthcare in the United States: Medical products, research, and development

+In 2022, the United States had 10,265 drugs in the works, more than twice as many as China and the European Union, and four times as many as the United Kingdom.

 Healthcare provider employment in the US

-A major impending demographic shift in the US will require the healthcare system to provide more care, as the older population is predicted to increase medical expenses by 5% or more in North America due to the "baby boomers" reaching retirement age.
+A major impending demographic shift in the US will require the healthcare system to provide more care, as the older population is predicted to increase medical expenses by 5% or more in North America due to the baby boomers reaching retirement age.
 The overall spending on healthcare has increased since the late 1990s, and not just due to general price raises as the rate of spending is growing faster than the rate of inflation.
 Moreover, the expenditure on health services for people over 45 years old is 8.3 times the maximum of that of those under 45 years old.